ranachirag/key-value-store/REPORT.md

 ### Experiment 4: LRU vs Clock

 ## Step 3 Experiment 1 with O_DIRECT Flag
+The experiment structure was the same from Step 1, and the change we made for this step was using the bloom filter and the O_DIRECT flag.

 ### Experiment 6: Put throughput vs Increasing Data Volume
 ![](./assets/Step3Experiment1/Step3Experiment1put.png)